Pubic lice (crabs)

 Lice eggs (nits) also may indicate an infestation.
 However, nits can cling to hairs and be present, although no longer alive, even after successful treatment.

-If over-the-counter lotions or shampoos (Nix, Rid, others) don't kill your pubic lice, your doctor may prescribe stronger treatments, such as:
+If over-the-counter lotions or shampoos that have 1% permethrin (Nix) or pyrethrin don't kill your pubic lice, your doctor may prescribe stronger treatments, such as:

-- Malathion (Ovide).
+- Malathion.
 You apply this prescription lotion to the affected area and wash it off after eight to 12 hours.

 - Ivermectin (Stromectol).
 This medication is taken as a single dose of two pills, with an option to take another dose in 10 days if the treatment isn't initially successful.